mc2-project/secure-xgboost/doc/about.rst

 System Architecture
 *******************

-A deployment of Secure XGBoost consist of the following entities: (i) multiple data owners (or clients) who wish to collaboratively train a model on their individual data; and (ii) an untrusted cloud service that hosts the Secure XGBoost platform within a cluster of enclave machines.
+A deployment of Secure XGBoost consist of the following entities: (i) multiple data owners (or clients) who wish to collaboratively train a model on their individual data; and (ii) an untrusted cloud service that hosts the Secure XGBoost platform within a cluster of enclave machines, along with an orchestrator service outside the enclaves to mediate communication.

 .. image:: images/arch.png